koehlp/wda_tracker/README.md

 **Configure the multi camera clustering**

-Set the following paths of the single camera tracker results in the multi camera clustering config.
+Adjust the following paths of the single camera tracker results in the multi camera clustering config.

 E.g. in `configs/clustering_configs/mta_es_abd_non_clean.py`